flaf/miscellaneous/puppet/modules/confkeeper/README.md

 # Parameters of the class `confkeeper::provider::params`

-The `collection` parameter is a string to define the set in which the provider belongs to.
+The `collection` parameter is a string to define the set to which the provider belongs.
 In a given collection, it must have only one collector but it should have several providers of course.
 The default value of this parameter is `'all'`.

 The `repositories` parameter must match with the data type `Confkeeper::GitRepositories`.
 It defines the local git